jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 The aim was to create an Excel tracking tool that could be utilised by investment/mutual funds companies.

-It combines easy to use user interface with control buttons and VBA code as well as PivotTable/Chart functionality.
-Daily calculations of productivity could be an excellent solution for self assessment of employee's results.
+It combines an easy-to-use user interface with control buttons and VBA code as well as PivotTable/Chart functionality.
+Daily calculations of productivity could be an excellent solution for self-assessment of employee results.
 Additionally, this tool can be utilized as a part of the productivity assetments by analysts and managers.

-Feedback worksheet was added for a continous improvement.
+A feedback worksheet was added for a continous improvement.

 ** Business Impact **
 This tool reduces manual reporting time, standardizes productivity measurement, and enables managers to identify bottlenecks in daily operations.

 🎯 **Objectives**
 <ul>
-<li>Tracking daily productivity based on several different worktypes with assigned weights</li>
+<li>Tracking daily productivity based on several different work types with assigned weights</li>
-<li>Providing easy to use tool for employees that can be used further by analysts and managers</li>
+<li>Providing an easy-to-use tool for employees that can be used further by analysts and managers</li>
 <li>Utilizing weiged sums for the calculations</li>
 <li>Conditional formating assigned to productivity values</li>
-<li>Implementing simple VBA script to minimalize manual input and automate reccuring actions (adding a line for new date and preparing charts)</li>
+<li>Implementing simple VBA script to minimalize manual input and automate reccuring actions (adding a line for a new date and preparing charts)</li>
 </ul>

 📋 **Files**